 Entering the hospital / ward

 On arrival at the ward our trained volunteers or a member of staff will be ready to meet you and show you to the area where your loved one will be.
-There are hand sanitising points around the hospital.
+There are hand washing and sanitising points around the hospital.
 Please use these on entry and exit.

 During your visit

 To avoid the risk of COVID-19 transmission, you must avoid touching the person you are visiting and follow social distancing guidelines during your visit.
 We also ask that you remain with the patient and do not move around the ward to help minimise risk.

 Our staff will do all they can to protect you and support you during your visit and will advise you of additional risks.
 Depending on other activity that may be happening on the ward on the day of your visit, it may be necessary to end your visit.
 Please follow all instructions from our staff.

 At the end of your visit